Zurück zur Liste

 First of all, some technicalities: EuroVelo GPX tracks are freely downloadable on www.EuroVelo.com, from general route pages (such as here or here) and thematic stage pages (for instance here, or here).
 Click on the button “Download this stage in GPX” and a box will unfold, giving you the options to “Download full route/stage” or “Download developed parts”.
 We advise you to choose the second option to be sure to cycle on realised routes – but if you feel adventurous, the “full route/stage” tracks provide the best option currently available in less developed areas of the network.

 The box also prompts you to make a donation to help our work as a not-for-profit initiative.
-Don’t forget to read our Disclaimer, providing important information on the use of the tracks and their limitations.
+Don’t forget to read our Disclaimer, providing important information on EuroVelo GPX tracks License (now the Open Data Commons Open Database License), their use and their limitations.

 In addition, EuroVelo GPX tracks can be downloaded from the EuroVelo route planner tool after creating your own itinerary using EuroVelo routes.
 Try it for yourself!